 History and current context of philanthropy in Guatemala

-In order to gain an understanding of the modern realities of philanthropy in the Republic of Guatemala, it is important to first take a brief look at the history of the nation.
+In order to gain an understanding of the modern realities of philanthropy in the Republic of Guatemala, it is important to take a look at the history of the country.

 Brief History of Inequality in Guatemala

-Guatemala is a Central American country with a unique history of social inequality.
+The history of Guatemala is rich with social inequality.
 Said to have begun with the Spanish conquest in 1524, this inequity has pervaded the country’s political and social development throughout its history.

 This divide influenced various discriminatory policies, including the “whitening” of Guatemala, which gifted indigenous land to white-skinned foreigners, during the late nineteenth century.[ii]

 As the years passed, new, revolutionary thought took shape in Guatemala.
 On October 20, 1944, the revolution began, ending a series of dictatorial governments and replacing them with democracy.
 The voice of the people was finally heard.
-Through the signage of a new Constitution by President Jacobo Arbenz, forced labor was abolished, free elections were held, freedom of ideology and autonomy for the universities were accepted, improvements were made in the health and education systems, and ultimately, antitrust measures were put in place.[iii]
+Through signing a new Constitution by President Jacobo Arbenz, it abolished forced labor and held free elections.
+It accepted the freedom of ideology and autonomy for universities, and made improvements in the health and education systems.
+It also put antitrust measures in place.[iii]

-Labeled a communist, Arbenz was overthrown in 1954, and Colonel Castillo Armas seized power through a coup d’état supported by the United States.
-Castillo Armas repealed the Constitution in an effort to return the country to its previous state, which solely benefitted the rich.
-This change led to the rise of guerilla warfare groups and caused one of the bloodiest internal armed conflicts in Latin America.
-Given the large proportion of targeted indigenous communities, it is considered by many to have been a genocide.[iv]
+Labeled a communist, Arbenz was overthrown in 1954.
+Colonel Castillo Armas seized power through a coup d’état supported by the United States.
+Castillo Armas repealed the Constitution in an effort to return the country to its previous state.
+This action solely benefitted the rich.
+This change led to the rise of guerilla warfare and one of the bloodiest internal armed conflicts in Latin America.
+Given the large proportion of targeted indigenous communities many consider it to have been a genocide.[iv]

 Signature of Peace 1996: A New Guatemala?

 In 1996, Guatemala implemented the Signature of Peace, which concluded the civil conflict.
 The country sought to rebuild its democracy and improve the quality of life of Guatemalans.
-However, these actions are still far from being carried out due to a corrupt, inefficient, and unequal system that disproportionately affects the indigenous populations (Maya, Xinca, and Garifuna).
+However, these actions are yet to be fully This is due to a corrupt, inefficient, and unequal system that disproportionately affects the indigenous populations (Maya, Xinca, and Garifuna).

 Guatemala has a current population of 17 million people, and approximately 50 percent self-identify as indigenous.
-The nation has been built on disparity and social inequalities, which has resulted in the country being categorized as one of the most unequal in the world.
+The nation is built on disparity and social inequalities.
+This resulted in the country being categorized as one of the most unequal in the world.

-According to data from the Guatemalan National Institute of Statistics (INE), 59.3 percent live in general poverty (surviving on less than four dollars a day), of which 23.4 percent live in extreme poverty (surviving on less than two dollars a day).
+According to the Guatemalan National Institute of Statistics, 59.3 % live in general poverty (less than $4 a day).
+Of this population, 23.4% live in extreme poverty (less than $2 a day).
 This heavily affects children, as 46.5 percent under the age of five experience chronic malnutrition.
 This leaves Guatemala with the fifth-highest chronic malnutrition rate worldwide.
 Additionally, women are disproportionately affected, as Guatemala continues to experience the third-highest rate of femicide in the world.

-As if this were not enough, the country’s endemic corruption has weakened several public systems, such as the health system and the education system.
+As if this were not enough, the country’s endemic corruption has weakened several public systems.
+These systems include health and education.
 Health services provided are precarious, and most health centers lack supplies for their operation.
 In addition, the public education system has been the victim of corruption by politicians, which has led to its ruin.
 This disproportionately affects indigenous and rural communities that do not have access to private education or private healthcare.

 The Reality of NGOs and Philanthropy in Guatemala

-After the peace signing in 1996, groups of former guerrilla fighters founded NGOs that work for the redevelopment of the number of villages that were burned and “disappeared;” the reunification of displaced families and children who were kidnapped and illegally given up for adoption to families in Europe and the United States; and the persecution of countless human rights violations made by the state against indigenous communities.
+After the peace signing in 1996, former guerrilla fighters founded NGOs that work for the redevelopment of the number of villages that burned and “disappeared”.
+Others set up organizations for the reunification of displaced families and kidnapped children given for adoption to families abroad.
+Others created organizations to assist with justice for human rights violations made by the state against indigenous communities.